 What is the optimum angle to install on?

 This is measured on a case by case basis, depending on the location.
-To be most efficient all year round, solar panels should be mounted at an angle of between 25 – 35 degrees which is a good winter / summer average.
-Panels should never be installed lying flat.
-Dust and other debris can’t wash off with rain if its horizontal.
+To be most efficient all year round, solar panels should be mounted at an angle of between 5 – 35 degrees.
+Good winter and summer average in 30 degrees.

 Is the installation suitable for self-consumption using batteries or grid back up?

 When it comes to utilizing energy in the most effective way possible, many are looking to battery products, either to supplement their own self-consumption, or as a reliable source of energy in the event of a grid failure.
 Any system using a battery source needs to be of a certain size in kWh in order to benefit the user.
 Some smaller systems would not be able to support an integrated battery and may fail within an hour or two.

 Any system should not present a problem as long as you don’t feed back to the grid.
 Grid-tie feedback is in some areas legal with approved applications.

 Grid-tie with feedback in non-legal areas….
 Well to be honest.
 This is a nightmare.
 Illegally connected systems may be liable to a fine or grid disconnection.
 Some areas like Port Elisabeth, Cape Town, Gauteng and Durban as far as we know allow grid tie but the rest do not allow feedback.

 SARS – Tax break on solar

 As from 1 January 2016, Section 12b of the Income Tax Act (South Africa) was amended from a three-year (50% – 30% – 20%) accelerated depreciation allowance on renewable energy to an even quicker depreciation allowance of ONE year (100%).